calliegao/HippoMetric-case-by-case-/docs/quickstart.md

 ### 1. Prepare Your Data

-HippoMetric requires structural T1-weighted MRI scans that have been processed with FreeSurfer.
+HippMetric requires structural T1-weighted MRI scans that have been processed with FreeSurfer.

 We recommend organizing your data by group, subject, and scan session, like this: